damianazur/GE2-Assignment/README.md

 Arrive, Boid, Bullet, Flee, FollowPath, ObstacleAvoidance (added collision ignore), Path, Pursue, Seek, StateMachine, SteeringBehaviour, OffsetPursue (modified).<br>
 Although the code for the scripts taken from the module may not change much (if at all) the parameters were changed a lot of the time and their application is specific to the project.

+### Other
+Post processing bloom and emission on materials was used to make it glow.

 # Proposal
 ## Idea Generation: